Skip to main content

 The Butterfly and the Butterfly Trophy Card (Optional)

-If you have placed the tallest Decoration Brick of any color (no ties), you must place the Butterfly on top of that Decoration Brick:
+If you have placed the tallest Decoration Element of any color (no ties), you must place the Butterfly on top of that Decoration Element:

 Take the Butterfly Trophy Card worth 2 Banana Points from the middle of the table or from the player currently holding it.
 Place the card next to your Player Board.